vincenthuang75025/messenger-analysis/README.md

 ## Ideas
 - featurise each person / human readable insights for each person
 - featurise yourself per conversation
-- find online dictionary of expressions classified by something like affection
+- find online dictionary of expressions classified by something like affectio

+### Quotes
+> When people are being deceptive in laboratory experiments, their use of first person singular drops significantly.
+Dr. James explains, "indeed, the use of 'I' is one of the best predictors of hoesty."
+Hoe much more can we learn by analyzing how a person speaks about themselves and the choice of words they use?